mingruimingrui/Convolution-neural-networks-made-easy-with-keras/README.md

 > <p><img src="/imgs/cost-function2.JPG", width="120"> (also known as the cost function)</p>

-there is an area of Mathematics dedicated to solving this easily called gradient descent.
+there is an area of Mathematics dedicated to solving problems such as this called gradient descent.

 ### Gradient descent